Yu-Group/simChef/vignettes/paper.md

 principal goal of `simChef` is to provide a tool for data scientists to create simulations that incorporate predictability (through fit to real-world data) and stability (through sufficient exploration of uncertainty) in their simulations.
-In future work, we intend to provide tools that further these goals through automated predictability and stability summaries and documentation that can be flexibly tailored to a user's particular scientific needs.
+In future work, we intend to provide tools that can be flexibly tailored to a user's particular scientific needs and further these goals through automated predictability and stability summaries and documentation.

 # Acknowledgements